kochavalabs/full-contract-example/README.md

 # Full Contract Example

 The repo is meant to be a quick tutorial that will familiarize users with contract development.
-It's meant to give an overview of how to write, deploy and update a contract.
-We will also cover the Mazzaroth CLI tools, XDR code generation, writing unit tests and interacting with a mazzaroth node from the browser.
+It's meant to give an overview of how to write, test and deploy a contract.
+We will also cover the Mazzaroth CLI tools, XDR code generation and interacting with a mazzaroth node from the browser.

 ## Example Contract